Our Services

 Helpful Resources

-Narcissism exists on a spectrum from healthy confidence to Narcissistic Personality Disorder, and what looks like manipulation often serves as a defense shaped by early experiences, emotion regulation difficulties, and temperament, with overlap from conditions like depression, anxiety, bipolar disorder, substance use, or dissociation.
+Narcissism spans a spectrum from healthy confidence to Narcissistic Personality Disorder (NPD), and behaviors that appear manipulative are often defenses shaped by early experiences, emotion regulation difficulties, and temperament.
+Symptoms can also overlap with depression, anxiety, bipolar disorder, substance use, or dissociation, making accurate identification important.

-Medically approved next steps include a professional evaluation, evidence-based therapies like CBT, schema, psychodynamic, or DBT, treatment of co-occurring issues, building emotional regulation skills, urgent care if safety is at risk, and boundary-setting if you are dealing with someone else; there are several factors to consider that can change your next steps, so see the complete guidance below.
+Medically approved next steps include a professional evaluation, evidence-based therapies (CBT, schema therapy, psychodynamic therapy, or DBT), treatment of co-occurring conditions, emotional regulation skill-building, urgent care if safety is at risk, and firm boundary-setting when dealing with someone else who may have narcissistic traits.

 If you're wondering whether certain behaviors — in yourself or someone else — point to narcissism, it's important to look beyond labels.
 Understanding why the mind may develop narcissistic patterns can help you take practical, medically supported next steps.